sweha19032004/Data-Driven-Sports-Score-Forecasting/README.md

 ---

 **Techniques Used**:
-# 1.Data Preprocessing
+1.Data Preprocessing
-# 2.Data Cleaning
+2.Data Cleaning
-# 3.Feature Engineering
+3.Feature Engineering
-# 4. Correlation Analysis:
+4. Correlation Analysis
-# 5. Data Splitting:
+5. Data Splitting
-# 6. Model Training and Evaluation:
+6. Model Training and Evaluation

-  1. Linear Regression: A basic regression technique that models the relationship between the dependent variable and one or more independent variables by fitting a linear equation to observed data.
+  1. Linear Regression: A basic regression technique that models the relationship between the dependent variable and one or more independent variables by fitting a linear equation to observed data.<br/>
             •	Performance Metrics: Evaluated using Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).

-  2.Random Forest Regression: An ensemble learning method that constructs multiple decision trees during training and outputs the mean prediction of individual trees to improve predictive accuracy and control over-fitting.
+  2.Random Forest Regression: An ensemble learning method that constructs multiple decision trees during training and outputs the mean prediction of individual trees to improve predictive accuracy and control over-fitting.<br/>
            •	Performance Metrics: Similar to Linear Regression, evaluated using MAE, MSE, and RMSE.

        3.Neural Network Regression : A type of artificial neural network used for regression tasks.
-In this case, an MLP (Multilayer Perceptron) with a logistic activation function was trained.
+In this case, an MLP (Multilayer Perceptron) with a logistic activation function was trained.<br/>
            •	Performance Metrics: Evaluated using MAE, MSE, and RMSE.

-# 7. Model Performance Comparison:
+ 7. Model Performance Comparison:

 Visualization: The performance of different models was compared by plotting their accuracy scores using Seaborn’s barplot, providing a clear visual representation of how each model performed in terms of predictive accuracy.